 • Driver based forecasting, with the ability to report on driver values, gives greater transparency on how the forecast was developed.

 • Report against actual and prior forecast data.
 With the actual and forecast data held in a structured database flexible reporting across data type and version should be easy.

 • Measure forecast accuracy – reports such as waterfall reports, which show the trend of the forecast of each period and the actual result achieved, allow forecast accuracy to be analyzed.

 • Don’t restrict the frequency of forecasts.
 If a change occurs mid-month then why not immediately assess the impact on future periods?

-• Allow use of prior version of forecast as a starting point; change drivers and recalculate.
+• Allow use of a prior version of the forecast as a starting point; change drivers and recalculate.
 This allows ad-hoc forecasts, prepared to reflect some change in market conditions, to be prepared very quickly.

 • Encourage wide participation in planning and review.
-This both ensures that grass roots information is available to feed the forecasting process but also promotes ownership.
+This both ensures that grassroots information is available to feed the forecasting process but also promotes ownership.

-• Plan with appropriate analyses e.g. product, customer, business unit and choose the appropriate level e.g. SKU, product line, product group, customer delivery location, customer group.
+• Plan with appropriate analyses e.g. product, customer, business unit, and choose the appropriate level e.g. SKU, product line, product group, customer delivery location, customer group.

 • Appropriate delivery mechanisms: reports, dashboards, scorecards.
 What is appropriate depends on both the data to be presented and the audience.

 • Balance speed of forecasting with accuracy.